-NOTE: Torque aluminum wheels to 120 ft. lbs and steel wheels to 95 ft. lbs.
+NOTICE: See Chart in Specification Section in this manual for wheel torque ratings.
 Check at 10, 25 and rechecked at 50 miles.
 DO NOT over torque.

 AXLE AND RUNNING GEAR ASSEMBLY

 Each RUBBER TORSION axle is aligned during manufacturing, and double-checked on a random basis.
 Alignment after delivery is the customer's responsibility.